 Patients with kidney failure have different options when choosing the treatment they feel is best for them, and it’s not always an easy choice to make.

-According to Dr. Amy Waterman, Associate Professor in the Division of Nephrology at UCLA, and Deputy Director of the Transplant Research and Education Center (TREC) at the Terasaki Research Institute, “Patients want to choose the treatment options for kidney failure that help them live the longest.
+According to Dr. Amy Waterman, Professor in the Division of Nephrology at UCLA, and Director of the Transplant Research and Education Center (TREC) at the Terasaki Research Institute, “Patients want to choose the treatment options for kidney failure that help them live the longest.
 To do that, they have to learn a lot of information about different treatments that can vary based on their health and where they live.”

 A new resource is available to help kidney patients understand their condition, and assist them in making healthcare decisions.
 Part of the family of educational programs available through Explore Transplant, My Transplant Coach is an interactive, online, video-based decision aid for patients with kidney failure.
 It uses animated videos and personalized graphs to help patients understand what treatment options are available, so they can make informed decisions that are right for them.